Qualification Testing and Certification for all L-type Products

 There are 45 product types (L-types) covered by the ALECP and each type is specified in the FAA AC 150/5345 series.
 Products must demonstrate compliance with all design and performance to meet the criteria for certification, and production quality is assessed annually by a third-party certification body.

 Why Certify Your Airport Lighting Equipment?

-While FAA certification is not a regulatory requirement for all airport lighting equipment, is it necessary for equipment to be selected for airport construction projects funded through U.S. Federal grant assistance programs, such as the Airport Improvement Program (AIP).
-Outside the U.S., FAA certification demonstrates that your products comply with rigorous design and performance requirements and continuously meet high quality standards that set them apart from the competition.
+While FAA certification is not a regulatory requirement for all airport lighting equipment, is it necessary for the equipment to be selected for airport construction projects funded through U.S. Federal grant assistance programs, such as the Airport Improvement Program (AIP).
+Outside the U.S., FAA certification demonstrates that your products comply with rigorous design and performance requirements and continuously meet high-quality standards that set them apart from the competition.

 How Do You Certify Airport Lighting Equipment?

 Certification is a continuous process designed to assess manufacturers, qualify product performance through testing, and ensure ongoing compliance with ALECP requirements.
 Elite’s certification program is ISO 17065 accredited and audited regularly by A2LA and the FAA.

 Download our Certification Program Overview for more details on the complete process, from application to listing on the FAA Certified Equipment and Manufacturers List (FAA AC 150/5345-53D Addendum).